aws-samples/aws-reinvent2018-keeping-secrets/README.md

 - The necessary inputs will be imported from VPC and WordPress stacks (CloudHSM Cluster's Subnets, WordPress Instance ID and Security Groups).
 - Stack will build multiple Lambda functions orchestrated by AWS Step Function.
 Once the stack created successfully, check executionARN value under CloudFormation output tab (i.e. arn:aws:states:REGION:ACCOUNTID:execution:LaunchCloudHSMCluster-XXXXXXXXX:yyyyyyyy-aaaa-bbbb-cccc-zzzzzzzzzzzz).
 - To monitor the progress of CloudHSM creation, please open AWS Step Functions console, click on LaunchCloudHSMCluster-XXXXXXXXX state machine then click on the execution ID which should match the above resource in execution ARN.
-- Visual workflow and event history will provide the current status of CloudHSM cluster creation and initialization.
+- Under Visual workflow and event history will have full visibility of the current status of CloudHSM cluster creation and initialization.
+Please note that it will take approximately 17-20min to complete the step function successfully
 - In the last step, WordPress EC2 instance will be bootstrapped with CloudHSM Client, Certificate and Cluster Security groups will have ingress rule with Security Groups of WordPress EC2 instance.
 - SSH to WordPress instance using SSM Session Manager and run the following commands to activate the cluster (https://docs.aws.amazon.com/cloudhsm/latest/userguide/activate-cluster.html):
 ```